sharonwoo/grant-household-api-docker/Readme.md

 ## Tests

-Model, serializer and tests have been written in pytest but I broke it when I Dockerised :( I chose pytest because it's part of production at work (use what you know, right?).
+Model, serializer and view tests have been written in pytest but I broke it when I Dockerised :( I chose pytest because it's part of production at work (use what you know, right?).
 If you must know what it looks like, check the development history below...

 ## Development History